- 1 Kew Orchid Festival

 Paphiopedilums are super orchids to grow inside your home!
 Choose a location where your plant will receive filtered, diffused, soft light, in a spot that is well away from bright lights and cold draughts.
 I have found that generally speaking I have grown Paphiopedilums best inside my home on a shaded, East facing windowsill (without an operating radiator below) in a temperature range from 10C (50F) as an absolute minimum, to a high of about 27C (80F).
 I have also grown Paphiopedilums happily on a table, which is set back from the windowsil.

 I find these orchids thrive when they are watered with rainwater and fed with my usual orchid feed.
 When you’re watering your Paphiopedilum plants, take care to avoid running water into the crown and centre of your orchid’s leaves.
-The best way to water, is to pop your plant in the sink, then run collected, strained rainwater, that was collected the previous day, or longer ago, (so the water will have reached room temperature, and will not shock your plant) through the pot, until water runs freely through the bottom of your orchid’s pot.
+The best way to water, is to pop your plant in the sink, then run collected, strained rainwater, that was collected the previous day, or longer ago, (so the water will have reached room temperature, and will not shock your plant) through the pot, until water runs freely through the base of your orchid’s pot.
 As you’re watering your orchid, take care to avoid running water through the central crown of the plant.
 If you do accidentally run water into your orchid’s leaves, take a piece of kitchen paper, and gently dry the leaves, taking extra care to remove any water from the centre of the plant.

 Here are some of the beautiful Paphiopedilums I saw at Kew!